vinc/littlewing/README.md

 Test
 ----

-Unit testing in Rust is wonderful.
-You can run the test suite directly from Cargo:
+Run the test suite with Cargo:

     $ cargo test